xorxyz/kernelquest/notes/mechanics/classes.md

 # mechanics of character classes

+> There are many kinds of computational processes.
+Some produce a final definitive result, some improve their result gradually.
+Some yield results very quickly, some need more time.

 - 🧑‍🌾 farmer: grit, hard-work, determination
 - 🧚 healer: friendship, goodness, sharing
 - 🧙 wizard: wisdom, knowledge, philosophy